pamelaj9/The-Highlighter-/README.md

 **Instructions**

 **Testing the The Highlighter app:**
 Step 1.
-Download the .APK file linked here (insert download hyperlink for .apk file under ‘here’) onto your mobile phone or Android emulator
+Download the .APK file linked here https://www.dropbox.com/s/50clxjwkxwnxyi2/Highlighter%20App.apk?dl=0 onto your mobile phone or Android emulator
 Step 2.
 Run the .APK file.
 The Highlighter app should run automatically.
 Note: Currently, this app works with any Android Phone with Android Version up to version 9.